Instagram is a powerhouse.

 In other words, some of their audience will follow you and some of your audience will follow them.

-Plus, having another person show up in your Instagram Stories is akin to a brand endorsement.
+Plus, having another person or influencer show up in your Instagram Stories is akin to a brand endorsement.

 Vaynerchuk explains this perfectly: “It’s the modern-day equivalent of guest appearances on rap albums.
 If you’re an up-and-coming artist and Kanye West shows up on one of your tracks, it’s viewed as a seal of approval from Kanye.”